nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-danger">

-:x: You must not merge a PR into the branch if it fails some tests.
+:no_entry: You must not merge a PR into the branch if it fails some tests.

 </div>

 <div markdown="span" class="alert alert-success">

-:white_check_mark: Instead, you should fork from this master branch into your own repo and work on new features on a branch off your own repo.
+:heavy_check_mark: Instead, you should fork from this master branch into your own repo and work on new features on a branch off your own repo.
 Your `master` branch should always be synced with the upstream `master` branch.

 </div>